umeshmehtre/Outcome-Tracker-Neurodiverse/README.md

 # Outcome Tracker for Neurodiverse Interventions

-A web-based application designed to capture and analyze psychosocial outcomes for neurodiverse children and their families.
+A web-based application designed to capture and analyze psychosocial outcomes for neurodiverse children.
 The application provides data collection, analysis, visualization, and predictive modeling capabilities.

 ## Features